 |How To Request:||Please use the online request form|

 If your project was not requested during annual budget preparation, your department will be responsible for paying for the project (see Steve for rates).

 All print material must have the approval of the VP for Institutional Advancement or his designee before printing or photocopying.
 The College has established a series of templates for publication covers, flyers, posters and newsletters.
 Flyer templates, available in both color and black/white formats, offer several variations for selection.
 At minimum, the College logo and accompanying “swoosh” must be anchored at the bottom of the piece.

 The lower right section of the swoosh can ONLY be overlayed with the following items: department/organization name, contact phone number, College mailing address and/or College web site address.
 However, it is suggested that only one or two of these items be included in that space, and the department name does not need to be added here if the template you are using already includes your department logo.
 No logos from other institutions, organizations or businesses should be placed upon the “swoosh.”

-Click here to download a copy of the form to be filled out, approved and sent to Steve Hedderton, Institutional Advancement.
+To request new business cards, please click here to download the business card form to be filled out, approved and sent to Steve Hedderton, Institutional Advancement.